 Clinical Research Center

-Meet the faculty and staff of the Massachusetts General Hospital Clinical Research Center (CRC)
+Meet the key personnel of the Massachusetts General Hospital Clinical Research Center (CRC).

 As the Metabolism & Nutrition Research Director, Ellen Anderson is responsible for the nutrition components of research studies.
 As an experienced nutrition researcher, she can be consulted for study design and control of nutrition variables that may influence study outcome.
 This may include provision of a standard meal, design of a specialized meal, completion of energy assessments, or determination of nutrient intake from food records.
 In addition, nutrition staff reviews protocols for nutritional integrity.
 Ellen can be consulted for nutrition resources and study design.

 Kathy Hall is the Nurse Director for the Clinical Research Center at Mass General.
 She is an ANCC Board Certified Adult Nurse Practitioner and Nurse Executive.
 Her clinical specialty areas include Internal Medicine and Neurology.
 She has over 25 years of experience as a nurse practitioner, nurse administrator, and nurse educator.
 She holds faculty appointments at Boston College Connell School of Nursing and Mass General Institute for Health Professions.
 Kathy oversees the operations and management of the nursing and support staff on the Mass General CRC units on White 12 and Charlestown Navy Yard as it relates to research participant safety, overall experience, and efficient protocol implementation.
 She is available for consultation regarding the use of CRC resources, study design, and nursing resource allocation.